 Our collaborators work at the Erasmus School of Social and Behavioural Sciences at Erasmus University Rotterdam (Prof. Dr. Eveline Crone, Dr. Michelle Achterberg, Dorien Huijser) and the section Clinical Child and Development Studies at VU University Amsterdam (Prof. dr. Marian Bakermans-Kranenburg, Jana Runze, Laura Kolijn).
 Prof. dr. Marinus van IJzendoorn is involved as scientific advisor (Cambridge University UK and Erasmus University Rotterdam).

-For more information about the project, see our project website, for information on on the national consortium CID, see CID website.
+For more information about the project and our open science initiatives, see our project website, for information on the national consortium CID, see national CID website.

 The primary aim of our Research on Individual Antisocial Trajectories (RESIST) is to gain insight into individual developmental trajectories in young adults with a history of antisocial behavior.
 We do this by studying several underlying psychological and neurobiological mechanisms.